 The British Aikido Board seeks to:-

-- Support, encourage and promote the highest standards of aikido within an environment of mutual respect for differing styles practiced.
+Support, encourage and promote the highest standards of aikido within an environment of mutual respect for offering styles practiced.

 The Board seeks to further the advancement of all styles of aikido and to establish and monitor standards of safety and behaviour for practitioners of aikido.

 The Board advises member Associations on all relevant UK and European legislation and procedures and develops appropriate policies and codes of practice.

 Other services provided include:-

 • Insurance cover, for members, instructors and Associations.